 Norway is part of a long thin peninsula off the coast of Russia, and is best known for some of the dramatic fjord shaped by the ice age.
 Two-thirds of the country is mountainous terrain and reaches far within the Artic Circle.
 Are you starting to get a feel for the jaw dropping nature?
 Norway homes some of the worlds most pristine waterfalls, national parks and rocky coastline.
 Being a particularly rich country, the infrastructure is impressive.

 Oslo is a hip modern city with plenty for the kids and family.
+Check out this article to find unusual things to do in Oslo.
 The roads throughout the country are smooth making for a perfect road trip.
 Renting a camper van is an awesome way to explore.
 It helps to keep within budget and reduce overall spend.
 Likewise, adventurers can get to otherwise hard to reach spots.
 Here are four reasons why Norway is the ultimate bucket list destination.